Writing Resources & Workshops

 Our writing resources (guides, templates, and videos) are designed to help academic writers at various stages of their writing process.
 Some of the topics include grammar, style, citations, plagiarism, literature reviews, lab reports, and much more.
 This collection also includes resources to help writers in their pre-writing and revising stages because writing and research is an iterative process.

-Writing Services teaches programs and workshops that are designed to help improve your academic writing.
+Writing Services offers a variety of workshops and programs that are designed to help improve academic writing.

 Academic Writing Style